 This article will serve as a basic guideline for the different stages a coffee plant goes through as it makes its way from plant to ready for roasting.

 Depending on your climatic condition and elevation, you can expect your picking time to be 7-9 months from the date of your first blossom.
-This will happen after you have picked your coffee, pruned your plant, and experience the first rain with a substantial blossom.
+This will happen after you have picked your coffee, pruned your plant, and experienced the first rain with a substantial blossom.

 Note: The blossom to picking dates may differ between various countries, we have typical experience between India and Queensland, Australia.

 Coffee Bean Plant to Cup Cycle

 The blossom takes place in the month of February or March each year in countries like India and lasts for 3 to 4 days.
 The sight of blossom is beautiful with the plants covered in lovely white flowers that are fragrant.

 #2 Green Cherry formation